 The First National Bank Of Craig

-The First National Bank Of Craig in Nebraska printed $300,310 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1909 and stopped printing money in 1933, which equals a 25 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Craig issued 4 different types and denominations of national currency.
+The First National Bank Of Craig in Colorado printed $122,380 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1914 and stopped printing money in 1932, which equals a 19 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Craig issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Craig was located in Burt County.
-It was assigned charter number 9591.
+For the record, The First National Bank Of Craig was located in Moffatt County.
+It was assigned charter number 10558.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Craig in Nebraska issued 5,129 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Craig printed 1,259 sheets of $10 1902 blue seal national bank notes.
+Most banks that printed such a small number of blue seal bank notes fall into the rare bank category.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note